Why don't any keys on my keyboard work?

 Test the keyboard outside Windows

-Update your drivers
+Try updating your drivers

-Note: You need a working keyboard to follow these steps.
+You need a working keyboard to follow these steps.
 If you cannot get any keyboard to work on your computer, skip this section.

 - Press the Windows key, type Windows Update, and then press Enter.